Skip to main content

 The University encourages anyone with knowledge of an alleged violation of University policy to report the information to the University.
 Reports can be submitted in the following ways:

-The OCS also commonly receives incident reports through University entities including, but not limited to, Residential Services, Northwestern University Police Department (NUPD), and Fraternity and Sorority Life, as well as the other law enforcement agencies.
+OCS also commonly receives incident reports through University entities including, but not limited to, Residential Services, the Office of Fraternity and Sorority Life, and Northwestern University Police Department, as well as other law enforcement agencies.

 Initial Inquiry

-When a report is received, an administrator designated by the Office of Community Standards will gather information regarding the alleged incident in order to determine the appropriate means of resolution.
-Gathering information could include meeting with the reporter, witnesses, and others who may have knowledge of the incident.
+When a report is received, a student conduct administrator designated by OCS will gather information regarding the alleged incident in order to determine the appropriate means of resolution, including through meeting with the reporter and potentially with others who have knowledge of the incident.
 During the initial inquiry, the administrator will review all available information related to a report.
-Based on the information available, the level of detail known about an incident, the interest/willingness of a reporter to participate in the student conduct process, and whether the report is related to a University policy, the administrator will determine the appropriate path for each case.
-The available paths include:
+Based on the information available, the level of detail known about an incident, the interest and willingness of a reporter to participate in the student conduct process, and whether the report is related to a University policy, the administrator will determine the appropriate path for each case.
+Available paths include:

 • Informal Resolution: Informal resolution involves action taken by the University in response to a situation or report of violation of University policy when formal resolution is not desired by the reporter or when there is not enough information to proceed with a formal resolution process.

-• Formal Resolution: The conduct administrator may determine that there is reasonable information to suggest a policy violation may have occurred.
-In these cases, the OCS will refer the case to formal resolution for further investigation and formal resolution.
+• Formal Resolution: OCS may determine that there is reasonable information to suggest a policy violation may have occurred.
+In these cases, In these cases, OCS will refer the case to formal resolution for further investigation and formal resolution.

 • Summary Resolution: Summary resolution involves administrative action taken when exigent circumstances require immediate action to protect the welfare and safety of the University community.

-Additionally, the OCS will determine whether interim actions should be taken while the case is pending.
-Interim actions may include measures taken prior to the formal resolution to ensure the safety and security of the campus community.
+Additionally, an OCS administrator will determine whether interim actions should be taken while the case is pending.
+OCS interim actions may include measures taken prior to the formal resolution to ensure the safety and security of the campus community.